salecharohit/rohitsalecha.com/content/home/experience.md

   description = """
   Responsibilities include:

+  * Security Architecture Review
+    - Being a developer at heart Rohit has experience in understanding how a typical software development environment operates.
+    - He has performed architecture reviews of various such environments whether they are running in traditional IT or the modern DevOps stack.
+    - His architecture reviews involve understanding the current high-level architecture then drilling deep down into the technology stack and suggesting the security best practices.
+    - Got acknowleged as [**50 Influential DevSecOps Professionals**](https://www.peerlyst.com/posts/peerlyst-community-ebook-50-influential-devsecops-professionals-peerlyst) by Peerlyst for 2019.

   * Pentesting
     - Web,Mobile and API pentesting of applications from various industries
-    - Researching for new tools and techniques for pentesting by and feeding it back to the team
+    - Researching for new tools and techniques for pentesting by and feeding it back to the team.
-    - Consulting clients on secure architecture and DevSecOps.
-    - Got acknowleged as [**50 Influential DevSecOps Professionals**](https://www.peerlyst.com/posts/peerlyst-community-ebook-50-influential-devsecops-professionals-peerlyst) by Peerlyst for 2019.
-    - Writing informational [blogs](https://www.notsosecure.com/author/rohit/) for NotSoSecure
+    - Writing informational [blogs](https://www.notsosecure.com/author/rohit/) for NotSoSecure to share back with the community.

   * Training
     - Lead trainer for three of the most selling classes of NotSoSecure viz.
 [Application Security for Developers](https://www.notsosecure.com/hacking-training/appsec-for-developers/),[DevSecOps](https://www.notsosecure.com/hacking-training/devsecops/) and [AppSecOps](https://www.notsosecure.com/hacking-training/appsecops/) and delivered this class across the globe i.e. UK,EU and USA to various clients and training partners like [QA](https://www.qa.com/course-catalogue/courses/application-security-for-developers-qaappsec/) and [Checkpoint](https://www.checkpoint.com/solutions/devops-security/).